-At December 31, 2021, J.P.
-Morgan Securities' net capital of \$24.6 billion exceeded the minimum net capital requirement of \$6.0 billion by \$18.6 billion.
+As of December 31, 2023, J.P.
+Morgan Securities maintained tentative net capital of \$31.0 billion and maintained net capital of \$27.9 billion which exceeded the minimum net capital requirement of \$5.4 billion by \$22.5 billion.

-J.P.
+- J.P.
 Morgan Securities is subject to SEC Rule 15c3-3 of the Securities Exchange Act of 1934 (the customer reserve requirements rule) which requires the Company to safeguard customer assets.
-As of December 31, 2021, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$30.0 billion and was reported within securities purchased under resale agreements on the Consolidated Statement of Financial Condition.
+As of December 31, 2023, qualified securities segregated in a special reserve account for the exclusive benefit of customers was \$20.5 billion and was reported in securities purchased under resale agreements, securities borrowed, receivables from customers and financial instruments owned on the Consolidated Statement of Financial Condition. - J.P.
+Morgan Securities also performs the computation for assets in the proprietary accounts of broker-dealers ("PAB") in accordance with the PAB reserve computation set forth in SEC Rule 15c3-3 under the Securities Exchange Act of 1934, so as to enable introducing brokers to include PAB assets as allowable assets in their net capital computations (to the extent allowable under the Net Capital Rule).
+As of December 31, 2023, qualified securities segregated in a special reserve account for the exclusive benefit of PAB brokers was \$72 million and was reported in securities purchased under resale agreements and securities borrowed on the Consolidated Statement of Financial Condition.

-Notes to Consolidated Statement of Financial Condition December 31, 2021
+Notes to Consolidated Statement of Financial Condition December 31, 2023